-So you have been using an MDM platform for some time but now your management has their hands on some Intune licenses and want you to migrate?
+So you have been using an MDM platform for some time but now your management has their hands on some Microsoft Intune licenses and want you to perform an Intune migration?
 It’s a story we are hearing quite frequently these days and we get it – making the most of your licensing investment is something we can all understand.

 Moving to Intune is not free though – moving your users across will take time to plan and prepare.
 Here are some things you will need to consider for a successful Intune migration project…